 |BOXES||GLAZES||SIZES||UNITS PER BOX||M2 PER BOX|

 The use of volcanic matter in architecture has a long and rich history.
 From the Bronze age Jardines of Pantelleria; strong protective walls built around delicate fruit trees in raw volcanic rock, to Roman concrete; a material including pulverised lava rock added for durability, to César Manrique’s evocative Lanzarote architecture of the 1960’s which so seamlessly and sympathetically integrates into its surrounding volcanic landscape.
 ExCinere is a new take on the tradition of volcanic lava as building material and a manifest of the enduring attraction between humans and the impossible force of nature.

-Amsterdam-based design studio Formafantasma have been researching the potential of volcanic lava as a design material since 2010.
+Milan-based design studio Formafantasma have been researching the potential of volcanic lava as a design material since 2010.
 Andrea Trimarchi, one of the two founders of Formafantasma, grew up in Sicily against the dramatic backdrop of Mount Etna.
 Over time, Trimarchi and partner Simone Farresin have observed the detrimental impact of mass-tourism on both the landscape and culture of Sicily.
 Their 2014 project, De Natura Fossilium, addressed this by thoroughly investigating the culture of lava in the Mount Etna and Stromboli regions of Italy and culminating in a collection of expertly-crafted glass, basalt and textile works.

 The ExCinere project was conceived as a means to further explore the application of this most fascinating naturally-occurring, self-generating, and abundant material.
 Dzek and Formafantasma have collaborated to produce a useful architectural product that makes full use of volcanic lava’s material properties.